 - the Investment Committee;

 - the Audit Committee;

 - the Remuneration and Nominations Committee;

 - the Risk and Compliance Committee, and

-- the Information Technology Committee (constituted during March 2018).
+- the Information Technology Committee.

 With due regard to the system of governance required by the Solvency II Directive and in considering the specific requirements of the PCC as a whole the Board also appoints the Protected Cells Committee and the Executive Committee.